 While many people see resume writing as merely a way to help obtain a job, the process itself is revealing of an individual’s life and personal abilities.
-Many recovering alcoholics and drug abusers do not realize their potential and how their past experience can be of tremendous value.
-A resume writing course helps recovering clients understand their strengths and weaknesses, discover what areas they want to work on, and what paths of education and professional experience might help.
+Many recovering alcoholics and drug abusers do not realize their potential or realize how their past experience can be of tremendous value.
+A resume writing course helps clients understand their strengths and weaknesses, discover what areas they want to work on, and what paths of education and professional experience might help.
 The process helps each client recognize that everyone has something to offer and a background of skills they might have overlooked.

 Preparing the Right Resume

 Along with discovering strengths, the resume writing group helps recovering alcoholics, and drug abusers professionally present their skills and experiences.
 In many business scenarios, the resume will be the first real impression a person can make.
 For recovering addicts, knowing that they have a great looking resume, properly styled and worded, will help relieve some of the early stress of searching for a job.
 Best Drug Rehabilitation works with clients in getting ready for the job hunt and managing the anxiety.

 In some cases, recovering alcoholics and drug abusers can return to past jobs.
 Others need to start searching for work.
 In both instances, the person has developed key business skills and social engagement abilities to help handle work stresses and converse with employers and co-workers.
 Many substance abusers turned to alcohol or drugs to cope with employment difficulties.
 It is essential for recovering clients to utilize their rehabilitation skills and replacement activities to find healthy alternatives when going back to the day-to-day problems in the workplace.